ros-industrial/industrial_training/gh_pages/_source/demo2/Application-Structure.md

   /* Main Application Functions
    *  Functions that allow carrying out the various steps needed to run a
-   *  plan an run application.
+   *  plan and run application.
 All these functions will be invoked from within
    *  the main routine.
    */